sandershihacker/playstuff/README.md

 # Play Stuff
-This is a repository for fun playthings to write and script when we are bored.
+This is a repository for fun playthings to write and script when we are bored or just procrastinating.